CLARUS-Project/clarus_inference_kit/README.md

 - Docker version 23.0.5 or above installed
 - Docker-compose version 1.29.2 or above installed
 - MLOPs platform Docker registry (deployed at 34.250.205.215:5001) configured as insecure-registry in /etc/docker/daemon.json
+- Docker network clarus_inference_network should exist in docker

 ## Deployment
 The content needed for the deployment is available in the Clarus github repository https://github.com/CLARUS-Project and the images used are in the Clarus docker hub repository https://hub.docker.com/repositories/clarusproject.